Status: As at 26 Feb 2020 - tested and running and now mostly documented so others can do this as well

 The build will make a machine that is accessible via https via AWS public IP of your VM.

 OpenVAS 9 on Ubuntu on AWS

-NOTE: OpenVAS 9 is not longer supported and project has been renamed to "Greenbone Vulnerability Management" (GVM) with GVM-11 new stable release.
+NOTE: OpenVAS 9 is no longer supported and project has been renamed to "Greenbone Vulnerability Management" (GVM) with GVM-11 the new stable release.
 Instructions require update to new version.

 - If you have not already done so, setup an AWS account: https://aws.amazon.com

 - Using AWS Management Console, create a new EC2 VM